senacor/InnoLabFacebookMessenger/bare-metal_bot/README.md

 # Bare Metal Facebook Chat Bot

-This is a very basic chatbot, demonstrating how to create a Facebbok chatbot backend without any framework wrapping and hiding magic.
+This is a very basic chatbot, demonstrating how to create a Facebbok chatbot backend without any framework wrapping and hiding all the magic magic.

 ## Deploy and connect with Facebook